 Graduate Assistantships.
-Assistantships are available on a limited basis to fulltime graduate students who have been accepted for admission to a degree program.
+Assistantships are available on a limited basis to full-time graduate students who have been accepted for admission to a degree program.
 In order to be considered for a graduate assistantship, the graduate student must register with the Graduate Studies Office prior to seeking employment or being re-employed at the onset of each academic year.
-Graduate assistants are employed as professional support personnel in academic and administrative offices across campus.
-With the exception of the Division of Health, Physical Education and Recreation where they may serve as instructors for activity courses, graduate assistants do not teach classes.
+Graduate assistants are employed, under faculty or administrative supervision, to assist in the conduct of the University's overall program, primarily in an academic area, by providing teaching assistance, research or other services.
 Contact the department/division in which you are majoring for more information.